How to answer: What are your weaknesses?

 Using any gaps or lean patches in your CV will help to give your answer a sense of focus.
 Not to mention allay any potential worries they have that you aren’t right for the role.
 It also has the added benefit of being linked to skills or previous experience, rather than your personality.

-Sure, it may seem easier to say something about the kind of person you are (e.g. stubborn or persistent).
-But you’re only likely to make them call your character into question.
+Sure, it may seem easier to say something about the kind of person you are (e.g., stubborn or persistent).
+But personality traits are harder to ‘fix’ than skills gaps, so this approach is riskier.

 Nothing missing on your CV?
 Move on to the job description.